mmularski/ckad-exams/ckad-tasks/exam-0/task-09-troubleshooting-deployment/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-0-task-09`.
 - Deploy a Deployment named `broken-deployment` in that namespace.
-The Deployment is intentionally broken (e.g., wrong image).
+The Deployment is intentionally broken.
 - Identify and fix the issue so that the Deployment becomes healthy and the pod is running.

 ## Deliverables